 For several years after bitcoin’s launch, Mt.
 Gox, a Japan-based exchange that crashed in 2014, was the only place where traders could exchange bitcoin.
-Investors are spoilt for choice now.
-Traders are spoilt for choice now as anyone with access to sufficient capital or a passable order book can create an exchange now.
+They have more choices now.
+The only requirement to create a cryptocurrency exchange is access to sufficient capital and a passable order book.

-Clay Collins, CEO of Nomics – a company that provides crypto data services to institutions, says the number of exchanges responsible for 50% of overall trading volume in cryptocurrencies on their platform has quadrupled to 11.
-Thirty-six percent of those exchanges were started in 2017 and another 12 percent in 2018.
-This should be good news for traders as more exchanges means more profit opportunities for them.
+Clay Collins, CEO of Nomics – a company that provides crypto data services to institutions, says eleven exchanges are now responsible for 50% of overall trading volume on their platform.
+The rally in cryptocurrency markets produced a jump of 36 percent in that figure while another 12 percent were added in 2018.
+This should be good news for traders as more exchanges means translates to more profit opportunities for them.

-But the surfeit of exchanges has created its own set of problems.
+But the surfeit of exchanges has multiplied the amount of data swirling around the crypto ecosystem.
 “It was reasonable to have the entire trading history (of an exchange) on a laptop or AWS server,” explains Collins.
 “That’s become impractical now.”

 In the larger scheme of things, however, there are bigger problems.